 Turn the rear brake light switch adjusting nut while holding the rear brake light switch in place.
-To make the brake light come on earlier, turn the ad-
+To make the brake light come on earlier, turn the adjusting nut in direction (a).
+To make the brake light come on later, turn the adjusting nut in